U.S. court rejects Sequenom bid to restore prenatal DNA test patent

 Sequenom shares fell 9.5 percent to $1.62 on Wednesday.
 The company said in a statement it believed the ruling would have little business impact and vowed to appeal the decision to the Supreme Court.

-Sequenom's patent relates to the discovery of a way to detect foetal DNA in a pregnant woman's blood to test for gender and genetic abnormalities, avoiding the risks of invasive medical techniques.
+Sequenom's patent relates to the discovery of a way to detect fetal DNA in a pregnant woman's blood to test for gender and genetic abnormalities, avoiding the risks of invasive medical techniques.

 The June decision to cancel the patent, which acknowledged the test's "valuable contribution to science," was the latest to interpret two Supreme Court decisions from 2012 and 2013 that made it harder to obtain patents on naturally occurring substances and the tests used to detect them.